-- Ensures invigilators are trained in emergency evacuation procedures and how an incident and actions taken must be recorded. - Ensures candidates are briefed (Candidate exam handbook), prior to exams taking place, on what will happen in the event of an emergency in the exam room. - Provides invigilators with a copy of the emergency evacuation procedures for every exam room. - Provides a standard invigilator announcement for each exam which includes appropriate information for candidates regarding what will happen if the fire alarm sounds.
+- Ensures invigilators are trained in emergency evacuation procedures and how an incident and actions taken must be recorded. - Ensures candidates are briefed (Candidate exam handbook), prior to exams taking place, on what will happen in the event of an emergency in the exam room. - Provides invigilators with a copy of the emergency evacuation procedures for every exam room.

-- Provides an exam room incident log in each exam room. - Liaises with the Access Arrangements Officer and other relevant staff prior to each exam where different procedures or assistance may need to be provided for a disabled candidate. - Briefs invigilators prior to each exam where different procedures or assistance may need to be provided for a disabled candidate. - Ensures appropriate follow-up is undertaken after an emergency evacuation reporting the incident to the awarding body and the actions taken through the special consideration process.
+- Provides a standard invigilator announcement for each exam which includes appropriate information for candidates regarding what will happen if the fire alarm sounds. - Provides an exam room incident log in each exam room. - Liaises with the Access Arrangements Officer and other relevant staff prior to each exam where different procedures or assistance may need to be provided for a disabled candidate. - Briefs invigilators prior to each exam where different procedures or assistance may need to be provided for a disabled candidate. - Ensure appropriate follow-up is undertaken after an emergency evacuation, reporting the incident to the awarding body and the actions taken through application of the special consideration process where applicable (in cases where a group of candidates have been disadvantaged by a particular event) (To) Ensure appropriate follow-up is undertaken after an emergency evacuation, reporting the incident to the awarding body and the actions taken - Ensure a full report of the incident is produced and retained on file if required by an awarding body (ICE 25.4) - Ensure an online application for special consideration is submitted to the relevant awarding body where candidates have been disadvantaged (ICE 25.7)